SurveyG: A Multi-Agent LLM Framework with Hierarchical Citation Graph for Automated Survey Generation: Introduction

 Some recent studies \cite{su2025benchmarking, wang2406autosurvey, liang2025surveyx, yan2025surveyforge} have proposed autonomous survey generation frameworks based on user queries, following the basic pipeline illustrated in Figure \ref{fig:basic pipeline}.
 While these approaches represent promising progress, they exhibit two key limitations. \textbf{Firstly,} they neglect the relationships between papers, such as citation links, methodological connections, or subtopic dependencies, which are essential for understanding how works build upon one another, improve over foundational methods, and collectively shape research trends. \textbf{Secondly,} these frameworks employ a naive strategy for constructing structured outlines or full survey papers, simply concatenating summaries of individual papers.
 This not only exacerbates the long-context problem in LLMs but also fails to exploit the hierarchical organization of related works within subtopics.

-To address these limitations, we propose \textbf{SurveyG}.
-This autonomous survey generation system emphasizes knowledge representation of retrieved papers and employs hierarchical summarization to construct well-structured outlines, which are an essential component of high-quality surveys.
-In detail, we design an LLM-based multi-agent framework that represents knowledge using a hierarchical citation graph, where nodes correspond to papers and edges capture both citation relationships and semantic similarity.
-The graph is organized into three layers: \textbf{Foundation, Development}, and \textbf{Frontier} to reflect the progression of research from seminal contributions to incremental improvements and emerging directions.
-By combining horizontal searches within layers and vertical traversals across layers, our framework generates multi-aspect summaries that are subsequently consolidated into a structured survey outline via a multi-agent framework.
+To address these limitations, we propose \textbf{SurveyG}, an autonomous survey generation system that emphasizes knowledge representation and hierarchical summarization.
+We design an LLM-based multi-agent framework that represents knowledge using a hierarchical citation graph, where nodes correspond to papers and edges capture citation relationships and semantic similarity.
+The graph is organized into three layers: \textbf{Foundation, Development}, and \textbf{Frontier}, reflecting research progression from seminal contributions to emerging directions.
+By combining horizontal searches within layers and vertical traversals across layers, our framework generates multi-aspect summaries that are consolidated into structured survey outlines.
+We evaluate SurveyG on 10 computer science topics from the SurGE benchmark \cite{su2025benchmarking}, comparing against state-of-the-art frameworks \cite{liang2025surveyx,yan2025surveyforge,wang2406autosurvey} along five dimensions: \textit{Coverage}, \textit{Structure}, \textit{Relevance}, \textit{Synthesis}, and \textit{Critical Analysis}.
+Our key contributions are: (1) a hierarchical citation graph representation modeling both citation and semantic relationships, (2) a graph-based traversal mechanism that produces diverse, multi-aspect summarizations capturing methodological foundations, developmental trends, and frontier directions, and (3) a multi-agent framework combining retrieval-augmented generation with hierarchical summaries as memory to construct coherent, evidence-grounded survey drafts.

-We evaluate SurveyG on 10 computer science topics from the SurGE benchmark \cite{su2025benchmarking}, comparing its survey generation performance with existing state-of-the-art frameworks \cite{liang2025surveyx,yan2025surveyforge,wang2406autosurvey}.
-Following prior work, we assess outlines along five dimensions: \textit{Coverage}, \textit{Structure}, \textit{Relevance}, \textit{Synthesis}, \textit{Critical Analysis}.
-Details of the experimental setup are provided in Section \ref{experiment}.
-As shown in Figure \ref{fig:phenomenon}, while baseline methods achieve reasonable performance in Relevance and partially in Structure and Coverage, they perform significantly worse in Synthesis and Critical Analysis, primarily due to their inability to model inter-paper relationships and the limitations imposed by long-context inputs.

-In conclusion, this work presents three key contributions to automated survey generation.
-First, we introduce a hierarchical citation graph representation that models both citation and semantic relationships among papers.
-Second, we develop a graph-based traversal mechanism that operates across this hierarchy to produce diverse and multi-aspect summarizations, effectively capturing the methodological foundations, developmental trends, and frontier directions of a research field.
-Third, we design a multi-agent framework that combines retrieval-augmented generation (RAG) with pre-built hierarchical summaries as memory, allowing the system to automatically construct coherent and comprehensive survey drafts grounded in verifiable evidence.